Skip to content

 ' This script is used to add Logon and Logoff scripts to a local Group Policy.

-' This was required to overcome some challenges in a Novell environment.
+' The motivation to write this script was to overcome some challenges in a Novell environment due to a

 ' Written by Jeremy@jhouseconsulting.com on 25th August 2008.